 The hot summers in Nevada make many residents retreat to the comfort of their own homes.
 There’s nothing like stepping out of the fierce heat, through your front door, and into your cool and refreshing oasis.
 However, your AC does need a little help along the way.
 Anything you can do to take the pressure off of your air conditioning system will keep it running more efficiently and reduce your energy costs.
 By following all or some of the tips above, you can protect your AC from overheating and premature wear and tear.

-Here at Sierra Air Conditioning & Heating, we’re your partners in cool comfort.
+Here at Sierra Air Conditioning & Plumbing, we’re your partners in cool comfort.
 As our motto says, we offer “Service That Soars Above The Rest” and it shows in all that we do.
 Whether you’ve noticed your air conditioner isn’t working as well as it once was, or you’ve noticed a spike in your energy costs, we can give you advice on a new system that will keep you cool on the hottest days of the year.
 Our technicians can advise you on a brand new system that will run more efficiently or recommend repairs or maintenance that keeps your existing system working perfectly.

-Give our team at Sierra Air Conditioning & Heating a call today to find out more about our AC systems or for more advice on how you can look after your air conditioning system when extreme temperatures hit.
+Give our team at Sierra Air Conditioning & Plumbing a call today to find out more about our AC systems or for more advice on how you can look after your air conditioning system when extreme temperatures hit.
 We’d be delighted to tell you more and discuss your individual needs with you.